Ferlab-Ste-Justine/Post-processing-Pipeline/README.md

 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

 ### Samples
 The workflow will accept sample data in two format (called V1 and V2).
-The path to the sample file must be specified with the "**sampleFile**" parameter.
+The path to the sample file must be specified with the "**input**" parameter.

 1. The first format is used by default and looks as follows: